"She lives the poetry she cannot write" – Wilde

 So why not stay?
 Because…. we don’t live on boats to stay still.
 Because…. one gets an appetite for more of everything – new rivers, new places, little journeys in the England you can only know by water.

-I’m gobsmacked by the beauty of this corner of Wiltshire – in June, its allure is breathtaking and I feel it to the core.
+I’m gobsmacked by the beauty of this corner of Wiltshire.
+In June its allure is breathtaking and I feel it to the core.
 I’ve been so lucky to know it, and the people in it.
 But we don’t lose people, nor places – not even lovers for that matter – by moving away from them.
 That particular wealth never diminishes, it only grows.
-You meet old boat friends in new places, and vice versa.
-And you can’t lose a landscape, like Elizabeth Bishop in One Art; you only gain new ones.
+You meet old boat friends in new places.
+You can’t lose a landscape, as Elizabeth Bishop pretends to in One Art; you only gain new ones.
 The old ones stay with you – and you can always come back.